 CHECK IT OUT BEFORE CHECKING OUT

 There’s a big difference between test-driving a new car and a used car.
-A test-drive in a new car will not bring up areas of concern that you can use to haggle with the dealer – it is more a way of confirming that this is the right car for you.
+A test-drive in a new car is unlikely to rais alarm bells – it's just a way of confirming that this is the right car for you.

-While on your test drive, remember to spend at least some time with every gadget turned off, as you want to drive with your ears as well as your eyes.
-For example, a performance car is probably going to have a loud engine note, boomy exhaust, tyre noise – or all three – so check you can live with it.
+While you're out on your test drive, turn the radio off; you want to drive with your ears as well as your eyes.
+For example, a performance car is probably going to have a loud exhaust note and lots of tyre noise – see if you can live with it.

 SEAL THE DEAL

-Timing is everything: sales targets for dealers are often monthly or quarterly, so the best time to start your shop once you know your ideal car is at least a week out from the end of the quarter.
-In order to meet their budgets, the dealer may be willing to negotiate on price or throw in some goodies to get you across the line.
+Timing your new car purchase is everything: sales targets for dealers are often monthly or quarterly, so the best time to shop is at least a week out from the end of the quarter.
+With budget time looming, the dealer might be willing to negotiate on price or throw in some goodies to seal the deal.

-Other great times to buy are the end of financial year, in the lead-up to Christmas when others are spending money on presents instead of wheels, and that quiet week leading up to the end of the calendar year.
+Other great times to buy are at the end of the financial year, in the weeks before Christmas, and that quiet week leading up to the end of the calendar year.